 Storm Water & Flood Protection Charges

-Funding to support capital and operations for vital storm water infrastructure and flood protection services is currently generated through two fees: the Storm Water Management Charge and the Flood Protection Program (FPP).
+Funding to support capital and operations for vital storm water infrastructure and flood protection services is currently generated through the Storm Water Management Charge.

 Storm Water Management Charge